Understanding the Legal and Regulatory Landscape”

 Join us for this Virtual Meeting

-Who should attend: Physicians, Dentists, other Health Care Professionals, and Attorneys representing Health Care Professionals, Hospitals, or Health Care Organizations.
+Who should attend: Physicians, Dentists, other Health Care Professionals, and Attorneys representing Healthcare Professionals or Institutions involved in telemedicine.

 At the conclusion of this activity, participants should be able to: